openvinotoolkit/datumaro/docs/user_manual.md

     -k 20
 ```

-Example : Control number of outputs to 100 after NDR
+Example : control number of outputs to 100 after NDR
 - There are two methods in NDR e option
     - `random`: sample from removed data randomly
     - `similarity`: sample from removed data with ascending